 All financial and administrative policies involving community members across campus are within the scope of this policy.
 If there is variance between departmental expectations and the common approach described through college policy, the college will look to the campus community to support the spirit and the objectives of college policy.

-Sick leave benefits will not be paid to staff upon termination of employment or retirement.
+Sick leave balances are not paid out upon termination of employment or retirement.

-Supplemental sick leave (SSL) is available for benefit-eligible full- and part-time non-exempt staff who have completed one year of continuous service in an eligible status and have exhausted all sick and vacation accrual.
-The leave must be due to a non-work-related medical condition and the non-exempt staff is unable to perform normal job duties.
+Supplemental sick leave (SSL) is available for full- and part-time, benefit eligible, exempt and hourly staff who have completed one year of continuous service and have exhausted all sick and vacation accrual.
+SSL may only be used for the staff member’s non-work-related medical condition, which renders the staff member unable to perform his/her job duties.
 SSL benefits may commence once written medical certification from a physician is provided and approved by Human Resources.
-SSL benefits are paid at 100 percent of base salary for a period, combined with other accrued benefits (sick and vacation) not to exceed six months:
+SSL benefits are paid at 100 percent of base salary for a period, combined with other accrued benefits (sick and vacation) not to exceed a total of six months.

 Length of service and SSL benefit available